mdrohmann/lerna-subtree-publish/README.md

 Usually every package is in a separate sub-repository configured as [described here](https://github.com/plitex/git-subtree).

+We also assume that you want to use the independent version schema for your lerna packages.

+TODO:

+- [ ] Support sub-trees in local folders other than those of the form `packages/name`

 ## What it does

 The `lerna-publish` script from this module does the following: